-Figure 7: Player 1's required detection probability $p_1$ required to achieve $V^w \langle 0, 0, 0 \rangle = 0$ as a function of waiting time, w.
-Player 1's required capability increases rapidly and, because $p_1$ may never be greater than 1, parity is unachievable after w = 5 The lesson of Figures 7 and 8 is that waiting times are costly and adversely affect one's prospects in cyber conflict.
-5.2 Deterrence In the preceding subsection, we advise belligerents in cyber conflict to develop and execute their attacks quickly-a stance that is incompatible with the notion of "crisis stability" (Kent, 1989) of classical deterrence theory.
-Can deterrence in cyber conflict be achieved, and if so, how?
+Figure 7.
+Player 1's required detection probability, $p_1$ , required to achieve $V^w \langle 0, 0, 0 \rangle = 0$ as a function of waiting time, w.
+Player 1's required capability increases rapidly and, because $p_1$ may never be greater than 1, parity is unachievable after w = 9.

+The lesson of Figures 7 and 8 is that waiting times are costly and adversely affect one's prospects in cyber conflict.

+B. DETERRENCE

+In the preceding subsection, we advise belligerents in cyber conflict to develop and execute their attacks quickly-a stance that is incompatible with the notion of "crisis stability" (Kent & Thayler, 1989) of classical deterrence theory.
+Can deterrence in cyber conflict be achieved and, if so, how?
 Several scholars ask this question, notably (Sterner, 2011).
+In this paper, we consider one aspect of cyber deterrence.

+1. A Short Review of Strike Stability

-In this paper we consider one aspect of cyber deterrence.
-5.2.1 A short review of strike stability The concept of strike stability was developed during the Cold War to understand which sets of circumstances would lead to nuclear conflict.
+The concept of strike stability was developed during the Cold War to understand which sets of circumstances would lead to nuclear conflict.
 The original papers describe the development and application of this theory to nuclear arms.
-Kent (1989) describes a game which has many similarities with the one described herein; two players are faced with the decision of 'attacking' or 'not attacking'; they make this decision by weighing the benefits of going 'first' or 'second' with the assumption that the other player will surely retaliate with whatever force he has left.
+Kent and Thayler (1989) describe a game that has many similarities with the one described herein; two players are faced with the decision of "attacking" or "not attacking."
+They make this decision by weighing the benefits of going "first" or "second," with the assumption that the other player will surely retaliate with whatever force he has left.
 The closer the ratio of costs of going second to going first is to one, the more stable the system is because the decision maker is indifferent to striking first or striking second and may be deterred.
 Low values of strike stability indicate a large disadvantage to attacking second and therefore lead to instability.
+Deterrence requires both sides to choose non-action ("Wait" in our model) at each decision epoch.

+2. Strike Stability for Cyber Conflict

-Deterrence requires both sides to choose non-action (Wait in our model) at each decision epoch.
-5.2.2 Strike stability for cyber conflict The analysis of section 4 shows that if a player has the ability to attack, he eventually does with certainty.
+The analysis of Section 4 shows that if a player has the ability to attack, he eventually does with certainty.
 This means that cyber conflict with perfect information and a single exploit is deterrence unstable.
-Intuitively this is because there is no second strike.
-Theorem 1 is sufficient to demonstrate that the single-attack case is deterrence unstable; the first player to attack receives the reward of his development to date, and the non-attacking player is left with and empty arsenal.
-Considerations outside the model we consider may provide some degree of deterrence in reality.
-For example, military, economic or diplomatic consequences or large cyber munition arsenals may provide some guarantee of a second strike.
-Such guarantees, while important to deterrence are outside the bounds of our current work.
-Nevertheless, without these external guarantees deterrence in cyber conflict does not exist.
-6 Conclusion and future work We have developed and exercised a limited, stylized model.
+Intuitively, this is because there is no second strike.
+Theorem 1 is sufficient to demonstrate that the single-attack case is deterrence unstable; the first player to attack receives the reward of his development to date, and the nonattacking player is left with an empty arsenal.

+Other considerations may provide some degree of deterrence in reality.
+For example, military, economic, or diplomatic consequences, or large cyber munition arsenals, may provide some guarantee of a second strike.
+Such guarantees, while important to deterrence, are outside the bounds of our current work.
+Nevertheless, without these external guarantees, deterrence in cyber conflict does not exist.

+VI.
+CONCLUSIONS AND FUTURE WORK

+We have developed and exercised a limited, stylized model.
 Real situations, of course, have many differences from the idealized mathematics; the utility of this work is to define the cyber conflict problem with perfect information.
+Additionally, we:

-Additionally, we: - Demonstrate a framework for analyzing the problem; - Demonstrate that in cyber conflict, idle wait times are damaging, and provide a means to calculate their disutility; and • Show implications for deterrence in cyber conflict.
+- Demonstrate a framework for analyzing the problem; - Demonstrate that in cyber conflict, idle wait times are damaging, and provide a means to calculate their disutility; and - Show implications for deterrence in cyber conflict.

-This paper considered a single attack in discrete time with perfect information-three idealizations that help us begin to tackle the problem of cyber conflict.
+This paper considered a single attack in discrete time with perfect information three idealizations that help us begin to tackle the problem of cyber conflict.
 Of these three, the perfect information assumption appears to be the richest area to explore in the future, and with this exploration come considerations of credibility, reputations, and risk taking.
-References Falliere, N., Murchu, L., and Chien, E. (2011) W.32 Stuxnet Dossier, Mountain View: Symantec Corporation.
-Fudenberg, D. and Tirole, J. (1991) Game Theory, Cambridge: MIT Press.
+Also ripe for future work is consideration of cases with multiple attacks.